BIG ISLAND 7 Days

 DAY 7

-• Akaka Falls State Park - The Akaka falls is 422 feet tall.
-The park is located 13 miles north from Hilo and a visit to this waterfall is worthwhile of any road trip crossing the Hamakua coast. <location>
+Akaka Falls State Park - Akaka Falls is a short walk from the parking area and drops 422 feet.
+The park is 13 miles north of Hilo, and the waterfall is worth stopping for on any Hamakua Coast road trip. <location>

-• Waipio Valley - often referred to as the "Valley of the Kings" due to its historical importance as the residence of Hawaiian chiefs and a significant site in Hawaiian mythology.
+Waipio Valley - often called the "Valley of the Kings" because it was home to Hawaiian chiefs and is important in Hawaiian myths.

-• Overnight: Kona or Hilo depending which airport your flight is scheduled to depart.
+Overnight: Kona or Hilo, depending on which airport your flight is scheduled to depart.

 DAY 8